quangbinh113/Adversarial_Attack/README.md

 The 'AdversarialAttack' folder contains code related to adversarial attacks on deep learning models, particularly face detection models.
 Various attack techniques like FGSM,  Adding noise to the face after face detection are implemented to generate adversarial examples for the face detection model.
 ### 2.1  Adding noise to the face after face detection
+In the folder AttacksAdversarial,  run
 ### 2.2  FGSM
-In the folder AttacksAdversarial , run the file
+In the folder AttacksAdversarial , run the file fgsm-attack.ipynb

 ### Usage
 - Detailed usage instructions and setup guide can be found in the 'AdversarialAttack' folder.